Post-Divorce Modification Attorney in Flower Mound

 While Texas law does not permit the modification of the division of property, there are at least four areas that can be modified: (i) child custody; (ii) child support; (iii) spousal maintenance; or (iv) visitations.
 If you need to change an existing order for one or more of these areas, Phillip M. Herr can provide the straightforward advice you need to achieve your goals.
 Our Flower Mound post-divorce modification attorney has substantial experience with the modification process and understands the legal challenges that may lie ahead.

-Agreements which may be subject to modification can include:
+Agreements that may be modified include:

-Reasons for which a court may grant a modification can include:
+A court may grant a modification if:

 A post-divorce motion can also be effective if your spouse is not upholding their end of an existing agreement.
-Courts may not oversee the terms of divorce agreements, and if a breach occurs, it is up to the affected spouse to take legal action.
+Courts may not oversee the terms of divorce agreement, and if a breach occurs, it is up to the affected spouse to take legal action.
 Our divorce attorneys can consult with you regarding the decision to go to court in order to enforce an agreement.

 Work with the Law Office of Phillip M. Herr, PLLC